bgeo-gis/mapproxy-docker/README.md

 ### Mapproxy dynamic configuration and seed

-With all docker containers running, we can now create the final `.yaml` config file that Mapproxy will use to seed.
-This endpoint uses the base .yaml file to create said file.
+Generate the final `.yaml` file Mapproxy will use to seed:

-Call the endpoint directly from terminal:
 ```sh
 curl http://localhost:8098/mapproxy/seeding/generate_config_v2?config=ws
 ```
-The `config` parameter should be the name of the project (in this case `ws`, as our base config file name is `ws.yaml`).
+The `config` parameter should match the name of the project — in this case `ws` (since as tje base config file is named `ws.yaml`).

-If the configuration is generated successfully, it will create a new file `docker/mapproxy/config/example/config-out/ws.yaml`, which will be the base file for Mapproxy to seed.
-In this file there is a layer definition, cache, source and grid for each `tilecluster` in `tiled.ws_t_tileclusters` view.

-To seed all the network, call the endpoint directly from terminal:
+The resulting file will be created at: `docker/mapproxy/config/example/config-out/ws.yaml`.

+Seed the network:
 ```sh
 curl http://localhost:8098/mapproxy/seeding/seed/all?config=ws
 ```
 The `config` parameter should be the name of your project (in this case `ws` as our configuration is `ws.yaml`).

 > **Note:** The process of seeding the network for the first time could take several hours.
-The process will create a file `mapproxy_seed_all.log` in `/docker/mapproxy/logs` to show the current seeding process.
+Logs are saved in `/docker/mapproxy/logs/mapproxy_seed_all_log`.

-In the `example/temp` folder, a `.time` file will be created to save the last seed timestamp.
-Also, a `.yaml` file is created for the current layer Mapproxy is seeding.
+During this process, a `.time` file will be created in the `example/temp` folder to record the last seed timestamp.
+A `.yaml` file is also generated for the current layer Mapproxy is seeding.

-The tiles will be saved in the tile directory set in the `docker-compose.yaml` file.
-Once the process is finished, you can check the individual `tileclusters` layers tiled from the Mapproxy demo site:
+Tiles will be saved in the directory specified in your `docker-compose.yaml` file.
+Once seeding completes, you can verify the tiled `tileclusters layers` via the Mapproxy demo site:

 ```
 http://<host>/mapproxy/ws/demo
 ```

-You can also check the `RESTFul capabilities document` URL that will be used for the creation of the QGIS project published in QWC2.
+You can also access the WMTS Capabilities document (used for the QWC2-published QGIS project) at:

 ```
 http://<host>/mapproxy/ws/wmts/1.0.0/WMTSCapabilities.xml